-The Governor recommends \$25,912 more than requested from general revenues, including \$19,497 less from statewide medical benefit savings and \$45,391 more from adjustments to benefits mistakenly omitted from the Department's request.
-He recommends the requested shift of 3.0 positions to Capitol Police Rotary funds.
+The Governor recommended \$25,912 more than requested from general revenues, including \$19,497 less from statewide medical benefit savings and \$45,391 more from adjustments to benefits mistakenly omitted from the Department's request.
+He recommended the requested shift of 3.0 positions to Capitol Police Rotary funds.
+The Assembly concurred.

 All Other Operations.
-The Department requests \$5,200 more than enacted from general revenues for all other Capitol Police operations.
+The Department requested \$5,200 more than enacted from general revenues for all other Capitol Police operations.
 This includes \$3,400 less for telecommunication expenses, reflective of the use of radios provided to the division in FY 2013.
 Also included is \$8,300 more for the Capitol Police fleet, consistent with historical expenditures.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.